Speech-Rule-Engine/speech-rule-engine/README.md

 NodeJS version of the ChromeVox speech rule engine.
 Forked from ChromeVox release 1.31.0

-The speech rule engine can translate XML expression into speech strings according to rules that can be specified in a syntax using Xpath expressions.
+The speech rule engine can translate XML expressions into speech strings according to rules that can be specified in a syntax using Xpath expressions.
 It was originally designed for translation of MathML and MathJax DOM elements for the ChromeVox screen reader.
 Besides the rules originally designed for the use in ChromeVox, it also has an implemententation of the